itom-project/itom/docs/userDoc/source/11_demos/embeddedMatplotlib/demo_matplotlibGui.rst

 This examples shows how the ``matplotlib`` can be integrated into a ``GUI`` based on the ``MatplotlibPlot`` Qt Designer plugin.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-13
+GENERATED FROM PYTHON SOURCE LINES 7-14

 .. code-block:: default

     import matplotlib
     import numpy as np
     import matplotlib.pyplot as plt
+    from itom import ui

     matplotlib.use("module://mpl_itom.backend_itomagg")